spoole10/DigitalCookbookCreator/docs/RisksAndChallenges.md

 ---

-## Risk: Learning Kotlin
+## Risk: Learning New Technologies

 **Challenge:**
-At the beginning of the project, I had no prior experience with Kotlin.
+At the beginning of the project, I had no prior experience with Kotlin, Jetpack Compose, ML Kit, or Android Studio.

 **How It Was Overcome:**
-I committed to learning Kotlin by reading official documentation, completing online tutorials, and creating practice apps to explore the language and Android Studio environment.
+I committed to learning each of these new technologies by reading official documentation, completing online tutorials, and creating practice apps to explore the language and Android Studio environment.

 **Risk Management Approach:**
 This risk was identified during the planning phase.
-Time was specifically allocated to learn and experiment with Kotlin before development of Digital Cookbook Creator began.
+Time was specifically allocated to learn and experiment with each new technology before development of Digital Cookbook Creator began.
 This early mitigation kept the project on schedule.

 ---